parametrix/thebuildingcoder-archive/a/2075_copilot_codex_mcp.md

 I found
-the [AI Index 2025: State of AI in 10 Charts](https://hai.stanford.edu/news/ai-index-2025-state-of-ai-in-10-charts) presents some very interesdting statistical news on global AI development and trends.
+the [AI Index 2025: State of AI in 10 Charts](https://hai.stanford.edu/news/ai-index-2025-state-of-ai-in-10-charts) presents some very interesting statistical news on global AI development and trends.

 ####<a name="3"></a> AI Challenges for Complex App Coding